mtdvlpr/cmd-blog/src/blog/meesterproef.md

 The arrow was pointing to the building, but it assumes that the user is facing north.
 I started working on a way to calculate the direction the user is facing and adjust the arrow accordingly.
 I made it work using the device orientation API, but only if the user is holding the phone vertically.

+Because we still didn't have a working API, I decided to create a mock database and API for us to talk to, so that we could continue working on the app, and once the real API was available, we could easily switch to that.

 #### Code Review

 I had a code review with Marten.
 I showed him the arrow functionality and the code behind it.
 He though it was cool, and agreed I should also make it work when the user is holding the phone horizontally.
 He also suggested I should document my code more.